NLnetLabs/simdzone/FORMAT.md

   > BIND seems to already throw an error if "$" is encountered, see
   > `lib/dns/master.c`.
 Presumably, the "$DATE" directive is written when the
   > zone is written to disk(?)
-In the code it is refererred to as
+In the code it is referred to as
   > __dump_time__ and later used to calculate __ttl_offset__.

 * BIND10 had a nice writeup on zone files, kindly provided by Shane Kerr.